Roles and responsibilities

 Ms Jennifer Anthony

-Jennifer became a foundation governor at St Philips in April 2016.
-She has two young sons, the eldest attending St Philips.
+Jennifer became a foundation governor at St Philip's in April 2016.
+She has two young sons both who attend St Philip's.
 She is a Therapy Radiographer by profession, initially working clinically for 13 years and in the last 12 years has worked as a Clinical Manager for a global Oncology product design and manufacturing company.
 She is experienced in people management, product performance and customer needs as well as having a clinical background.

 Mrs Veronica Jones